jackocnr/intl-tel-input/README.md

 ```

 ## Contributing
-See the [contributing guide](https://github.com/jackocnr/intl-tel-input/blob/master/.github/CONTRIBUTING.md) for instructions on setting up the project and making changes, and also for how to update to a new version of libphonenumber, how to update the flag images, or how to add a new translation.
+See the [contributing guide](https://github.com/jackocnr/intl-tel-input/blob/master/.github/CONTRIBUTING.md) for instructions on setting up the project and making changes, and also on how to update to a new version of libphonenumber, how to update the flag images, or how to add a new translation.

 ## Attributions
 * Flag images from [flag-icons](https://github.com/lipis/flag-icons)